-- the amount of reimbursement for our product candidates in foreign markets, and the nature of any limitations and caps on such reimbursement; - our inability to directly control commercial activities to the extent we are relying on third parties; - the burden of complying with complex and changing foreign regulatory, tax, accounting and legal requirements; - different medical practices and customs in foreign countries affecting acceptance in the marketplace; - import or export licensing requirements; - longer accounts receivable collection times; - longer lead times for shipping; - language barriers for technical training; - reduced protection of intellectual property rights in some foreign countries; - the existence of additional potentially relevant third party intellectual property rights; - foreign currency exchange rate fluctuations; and - the interpretation of contractual provisions governed by foreign laws in the event of a contract dispute.
+- the amount of reimbursement for our product candidates in foreign markets, and the nature of any limitations and caps on such reimbursement; - our inability to directly control commercial activities to the extent we are relying on third parties; - the burden of complying with complex and changing foreign regulatory, tax, accounting and legal requirements; - different medical practices and customs in foreign countries affecting acceptance in the marketplace;

+- import or export licensing requirements; - longer accounts receivable collection times; - longer lead times for shipping; - language barriers for technical training; - reduced protection of intellectual property rights in some foreign countries; - the existence of additional potentially relevant third-party intellectual property rights; - foreign currency exchange rate fluctuations; and - the interpretation of contractual provisions governed by foreign laws in the event of a contract dispute.

 Foreign sales of our product candidates could also be adversely affected by the imposition of governmental controls, political and economic instability, trade restrictions and changes in tariffs.
-For example, in 2020, the United Kingdom exited the EU, often referred to as Brexit.
-Brexit has already and may continue to adversely affect European and/or worldwide regulatory conditions.
+For example, Brexit has already and may continue to adversely affect European and/or worldwide regulatory conditions.
 Brexit could continue to lead to legal uncertainty and potentially divergent national laws and regulations in Europe, including those related to the pricing of prescription pharmaceuticals, as the United Kingdom determines which EU laws to replicate or replace, which could impair our ability to transact business in the EU and the United Kingdom in the future, if we elect to seek regulatory approval and commercialize any of our products there, if approved.